Future development of Mecca aims to fit heritage

 "By 2020 we hope that results will be visible as major parts of the projects will be complete," he said, sitting behind his wooden desk at the Mecca municipality.

-Among the announced projects, which will cost more than $30 billion, is a historic expansion of the Grand Mosque to add 400,000 square meters and add shaded areas to shelter worshippers from the scorching desert sun.
+Among the announced projects, which will cost more than $30 billion (18 billion pounds), is a historic expansion of the Grand Mosque to add 400,000 square metres and add shaded areas to shelter worshippers from the scorching desert sun.

 RAPID DEVELOPMENT